Skip to main content

 On to the list:

-Frank Herbert’s Dune is a classic science fiction book, and one of the best selling of all times.
-Published in 1965, the books feels just as relevant today as it did when I read it growing up.
-This book inspired other science fiction, notably the Star Wars franchise.
-Dune never really received much mainstream attention, so if you haven’t heard of it, now might be a good time to read it.
+Frank Herbert’s Dune is a classic science fiction book, and one of the best-selling of all time.
+Published in 1965, the book feels just as relevant today as it did when I read it growing up.
+This book inspired countless other science fiction works, notably elements of the Star Wars franchise.
+Dune never really received much mainstream attention outside of genre fans, so if you haven’t heard of it, now might be a good time to read it.

 If you can’t get enough of the first book, there are 5 additional books in the series so you can keep reading until your brain goes numb.
 I’ve never read the others, but perhaps some day I’ll get around to it.